 “But it was critical for these things to be real NFTs, for them to be on a real blockchain, for every wallet to be a crypto wallet, for third-party tools to be able to read off the blockchain.
 There’s more transparency than much larger, more established markets, and you can see every transaction through all time because It’s on a blockchain.
 These are the kinds of things that change people’s minds about crypto and blockchain, but it’s after they already feel the benefit.”

 Of course, great content platforms are built on foundations of technical innovations that help create a seamless user experience.
-Circle Accounts, Payments, and Payouts tools have allowed Dapper Labs to focus on creating content users love.
+Circle's solutions have allowed Dapper Labs to focus on creating content users love.

 “We tried to be a part of making that mainstream experience possible for NBA Top Shot and other Dapper Labs projects,” Allaire said.